DCMN · Dashboard Design · Data Visualization

 The resistance

-Our Head of Marketing championed the new tool, but some team members quietly ran the old Excel process in parallel — comparing numbers until they fully trusted the data.
-Rather than forcing a hard cutover, we let the dashboard prove itself.
-That dual-use period became an unexpected validation phase.
-When the numbers matched consistently over three cycles, adoption accelerated on its own.
+Some team members quietly ran the old Excel process in parallel — comparing numbers until they trusted the data.
+We let the dashboard prove itself instead of forcing a cutover.
+That dual-use period became a validation phase.
+When numbers matched consistently over three cycles, adoption accelerated on its own.

 The prototype that looked "too familiar"

-My first prototype validated splitting reports into views by funnel stage.
-But users flagged immediately that it looked and felt too much like the old Excel report — same visual language, same cognitive pattern.
-That was well-noted feedback.
-We had redesigned the data model but hadn't redesigned the experience.
+My first prototype was functionally correct but looked too much like the old Excel report — same visual language, same cognitive pattern.
+We had redesigned the data model but not the experience.
 The second round addressed layout, color system, and navigation before it went to client testing.

 The KPI negotiation

 Every team had a different opinion on which metrics belonged on each view.
-The workshop process was essential here — not to reach consensus by committee, but to surface the underlying disagreement about what "performance" actually meant across channels.
-Once we had that conversation explicitly, the KPI prioritization became a product decision rather than a political one.
+The workshop process surfaced the underlying disagreement about what "performance" meant across channels.
+Once that conversation happened explicitly, KPI prioritization became a product decision rather than a political one.

 05 — The Dashboard System